Pacific Biosciences of California Inc. (PACB) Just Got Our Attention

-Pacific Biosciences of California Inc. (NASDAQ:PACB) went down by -7.17% from its latest closing price compared to the recent 1-year high of $53.69.
-The company’s stock price has collected -10.17% of loss in the last five trading sessions.
-Press Release reported on 06/23/21 that Pacific Biosciences and Rady Children’s Institute for Genomic Medicine Announce its First Research Collaboration for Whole Genome Sequencing
+Pacific Biosciences of California Inc. (NASDAQ:PACB) went up by 7.23% from its latest closing price compared to the recent 1-year high of $53.69.
+The company’s stock price has collected -1.58% of loss in the last five trading sessions.
+Press Release reported 16 hours ago that Pacific Biosciences and Invitae Announce Intent to Expand Collaboration

 >> 7 Top Picks for the Post-Pandemic Economy <<